-Mrs M has complained that she's unhappy as Westerby should have completed more due diligence checks.
-It appears from Westerby's final response letter that it understood Mrs M's complaint to encompass the adequacy of checks it undertook as a SIPP provider when accepting her business and on investments made after it accepted this, given it sought to clarify to Mrs M some of its duties as her SIPP provider.
-For example, it referenced some steps it had taken when it became aware of issues with the investments.
-And Westerby explained that it had carried out due diligence on Abana before accepting business from it, including information about some of those checks.
+It appears from the content of Westerby's final response letter that Westerby understood Mr C's complaint to encompass the adequacy of checks it undertook as a SIPP provider when accepting his business and on investments made after it had accepted his business.
+I say that because, in responding to Mr C's complaint, Westerby sought to clarify to Mr C some of its duties as his SIPP provider.
+Westerby said that it undertook due diligence on Mr C's investments that was in accordance with the standards detailed in the FCA's July 2014 "Dear CEO" letter.
+Westerby also referenced some steps it had taken when it became aware of issues with the investments.
+And Westerby explained that it had carried out due diligence on Abana before accepting business from it, including infomation about some of those checks.

-Our Service is an informal dispute resolution forum.
-A complaint made to us need not be, and rarely is, made out with the clarity of formal legal pleadings.
-Given the general nature of Mrs M's complaint (she's simply said Westerby should have completed more due diligence checks), in deciding what's fair and reasonable in the circumstances, it's appropriate to take an inquisitorial approach.
-Ultimately, what I'll be looking is whether Westerby took reasonable care, acted with due diligence and treated Mrs M fairly, in accordance with her best interests and what I think is fair and reasonable in light of that.
-I think the key issue in Mrs M's complaint is whether it was fair and reasonable for Westerby to have accepted Mrs M's SIPP application in the first place.
-And even though Mrs M hadn't already complained to Westerby before she approached us, DISP 3.5.2G provides that this Service "may inform the complainant that it might be appropriate to complain against some other respondent".

-So, I need to consider whether Westerby carried out appropriate due diligence checks on Abana before deciding to accept Mrs M's SIPP application from it.
+Given the general nature of Mr C's complaint, in deciding what's fair and reasonable in the circumstances, it's appropriate to take an inquisitorial approach.
+And, ultimately, what I'll be looking at here is whether Westerby took reasonable care, acted with due diligence and treated Mr C fairly, in accordance with his best interests.
+And what I think is fair and reasonable in light of that.
+And I think the key issue in Mr C's complaint is whether it was fair and reasonable for Westerby to have accepted Mr C's SIPP application in the first place.
+So, I need to consider whether Westerby carried out appropriate due diligence checks on Abana before deciding to accept Mr C's SIPP application from it.